doroved/proxer-cli/README.md

 # Proxer

-Network request proxy manager on macOS + spoofDPI direct connections.
+Network request proxy manager with host filtering on macOS + spoofDPI direct connections.
 Currently only works with IPv4 HTTP(S) proxies.

 Currently works only with IPv4 HTTP(S) proxies.